Terms and Conditions

 Payments to Others (disbursements)

 We may have to pay out various other expenses on your behalf.
-These might include probate court fees, Land Registry fees, the costs of searches, barrister’s opinions and so on.
-In these cases we will ask you to provide the funds for these before we incur those costs or liabilities.
+These might include court fees, Land Registry fees, the costs of searches, barrister’s opinions and so on.
+In these cases we will ask you to provide the funds for these before we incur those costs or liabilities on your behalf.

 Sometimes we are asked to give a “solicitor’s undertaking” to cover a third party’s costs.
 In those cases we will discuss the terms of such undertaking with you and if you instruct us to give the undertaking then we will ask you to deposit with us the appropriate sum (out of which we can pay the undertaking moneys as appropriate).
 Once given we have to comply with any such undertaking.